girlscript/winter-of-contributing/Competitive_Programming/C++/Matrix/Strassens_matrix.md

 Strassen algorithm is a recursive method for matrix multiplication where we divide the matrix into 4 sub-matrices of dimensions n/2 x n/2 in each recursive step.

-For Eg: A 4 x 4 matrix can be reduced to four 2 x 2 matrices
+For Eg: Consider two 4 x 4 matrices A and B and a resultant matrix C. In Strassen's algorithm a 4 x 4 matrix is reduced to four 2 x 2 matrices.

 <div  align ="center">
     <img  src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR0xM759268ZUcy12YuTwduGsZkx66CitlrPA&usqp=CAU" width="400" height="200">